akihikodaki/dts/test_plans/ice_advanced_rss_test_plan.rst

     csum set sctp hw 0
     port start all
     set verbose 1

+    Due to DPDK 236bc417e2da(app/testpmd: fix MAC header in checksum forward engine) changes the checksum functions adds switches to control whether to exchange MAC address.
+    Currently, our test scripts are based on not exchanging MAC addresses, mac-swap needs to be disabled: testpmd> csum mac-swap off 0

     start

 3. Capture the tx packet at tester port and check checksum values same as expect pkts::